Justin-Tan/Justin-Tan.github.io/_posts/2020-06-20-Intuitive-Importance-Weighted-ELBO-Bounds.md

 ## Appendix: Pytorch Implementation

 We omit the standard helper functions below for brevity.
 Imagine we had some standard `VAE` class with all the base functionality.
 There may be a more efficient way to do this in Torch rather than brute-force duplication along the batch axis, but it is reasonably fast with no significant slowdown for up to 256 importance samples using a batch size of 512 and input data with dimension 64.
 Note that, unlike Jax, a lot of the code is concerned with manually batching the importance samples into a single matrix for efficient vectorization.
+A more elegant implementation may be possible using the excellent `torch.Distributions`, but it's nice to do things explicitly where possible.

 {% highlight python %}
 class IWAE(VAE):